CUA - Drug Access Listing

 CRPC is defined as 3 consecutive rises in PSA ≥ 1 week apart with the last PSA >2 mcg/L, or progression or appearance of >2 lesions on bone scan or in soft tissue, during continuous ADT with castrate testosterone levels (<1.7 nmol/L)

-1. SCA Drug Formulary [3-22]
+1. Saskatchewan Cancer Agency Drug Formulary

 Enzalutamide (Xtandi) Astellas nmCRPC

-• Have histologically or cytologically confirmed adenocarcinoma of the prostate without neuroendocrine differentiation, signet cell features or small cell features
+• have histologically or cytologically confirmed adenocarcinoma of the prostate without neuroendocrine differentiation, signet cell features or small cell features

-• Enzalutamide may continue until radiographic disease progression or unacceptable toxicity.
+Enzalutamide may continue until radiographic disease progression or unacceptable toxicity

-• If biochemical progression (rising PSA) occurs while on enzalutamide, appropriate clinical evaluation and/or investigations for metastatic disease should be conducted in a timely manner
+If biochemical progression (rising PSA) occurs while on enzalutamide, appropriate clinical evaluation and/or investigations for metastatic disease should be conducted in a timely manner

 Enzalutamide (Xtandi) Astellas mCSPC